 INFO-I 430 Security for Networked Systems (3 cr.)
 P: INFO-I 230, I 231 and (I 211 or C 212).
 This course is an extensive survey of network security.
 The course materials cover threats to information confidentiality, integrity, and availability in different Internet layers, and defense mechanisms that control these threats.
-The course also provides a necessary foundation on network security, such as cryptographic, primitives/protocols, authentication, authorization and access control technologies; and hands-on experiences through programming assignments and course projects.
+The course also provides a necessary foundation on network security, such as cryptographic, primitives/ protocols, authentication, authorization and access control technologies; and hands-on experiences through programming assignments and course projects.
+Credit given for only one of INFO-I 430 or I 520.

 INFO-I 433 Systems & Protocol Security & Information Assurance (3 cr.)
 P: INFO-I 230, I 231 and (I 211 or C 212).
 This class covers the fundamentals of computer security by looking at how things can go wrong, and how people can abuse the system.
 This is a matter of creative cheating; to find loopholes and exploit them.
 After students learn how to attack the system, it is possible to propose ways to make the system secure.
 Students will gain a basic overview of existing security problems and be exposed to methods that can be used to secure against such problems.
 The course should be taken by any one designing, selecting, or using applications in which security or privacy plays a role.
+Credit given for only one of INFO-I 433 or I 533.